tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/datacatalog/data-catalog-data-asset.md

 |Code|Description
 |-|-
 |204|NoContent <br/> **NOTE**: Delete operation semantic is "delete if exists", so if asset or annotation does not exist success status code 204 (NoContent) is returned.
 |412|Precondition Failed.
-The request was cancelled because of the ETag mismatch.
+The request was canceled because of the ETag mismatch.

 ### Content-Type
 `application/json`